Children's Readings (Cycle C)

 "Where's the sale?" she inquired of the cashier behind the counter.

 Freddie's mother didn't waste a minute.
-She charged up the stairs, to the left, and walked around the kitchen wares.
+She charged up the stairs, to the left, and walked around the kitchen ware.
 There she saw table clothes on sale.
 She carefully picked over the coverings, took two, and looked for matching napkins.
 When she found the napkins, she ran over to stand in line at the cashier.

 She went through the entire floor, then she decided to retrace her way up to the sale.
 She went down stairs and through the aisles.
 She noticed the toy section, so she made a fast trip in that direction.
 Then she heard a familiar voice.